Is your leopard gecko not eating?

 Do you worry your leopard gecko is not getting the proper nutrition it needs to be healthy?

-If you are having trouble with you leopard gecko eating, you might think force-feeding the animal is a good idea, but this might lead you to ask:
+If you are having trouble with your leopard gecko eating, you might think force-feeding the animal is a good idea, but this might lead you to ask:

 How Do I Force Feed A Leopard Gecko?

-Force-feeding your leopard gecko should only come as a last resort, but if you must, use a syringe filled with a mixture of chicken or turkey baby food, or crushed up mealworms or crickets.
+Force-feeding your leopard gecko should only come as a last resort, but if you must, use a syringe filled with a mixture of chicken or turkey baby food or crushed up mealworms or crickets.
 Gently hold your gecko, apply some of the mixtures to its face, squeezing a little out at a time.
-Allow the gecko to lick their face and the syringe to get the food into their system.
+Then, allow the gecko to lick their face and the syringe to get the food into their system.